erkobridee/nx-frontends/docs/nx.md

 ## Adding capabilities to your workspace

-Nx supports many plugins which add capabilities for developing different types of applications and different tools.
+Nx supports many plugins wich add capabilities for developing different types of applications and different tools.

 These capabilities include generating applications, libraries, etc as well as the devtools to test, and build projects as well.

-Below are some plugins which you can add to your workspace:
+Below are some plugins wich you can add to your workspace:

 - [React](https://reactjs.org)
   - `npm install --save-dev @nrwl/react`